 London is comparatively safe and violent crime is low, landing the fourteenth safest city in the world, according to Economists Safe Cities Index.

 Also, remember to dial 999 in case of emergency.
-Keep copies of your documents, and keep your valuable safe as these are the basics you can do for yourself.
+Keep copies of your documents, and keep your valuables safe as these are the basics you can do for yourself.

 These are a few tips to remember: